hypi-universe/docs/content/openwhisk-sequences.md

 ---
 id: openwhisk-sequences
-title: Sequences
+title: Action Sequences
-sidebar_label: Sequences
+sidebar_label: Action Sequences
 slug: /openwhisk-sequences
 ---

-## Creating action sequences

 A powerful feature of the OpenWhisk programming model is the ability to compose actions together.
 A common composition is a sequence of actions, where the result of one action becomes the input to the next action in the sequence.